rooftop-media/rooftop-media.org-tutorial/version1.0/tutorial.md

 }
 ```

-While we're in `server.js`, let's add a URL route:
+While we're in `server.js`, let's add a URL route to our `pageURLs` dictionary.

 ```javascript
 //  Mapping URLs to pages